 Tea parties are an elegant way to celebrate and come with their own set of rules for etiquette and attire.
 Whether you are going to a venue for tea or going to a party hosted at a home, making sure you are dressed appropriately can be a sure-fire way to impress your host and all those attending.

-Understanding the dress code and etiquette of a tea party will make sure that you can enjoy the event without worrying about whether or not you are breaking any rules.
+Understanding the dress code and etiquette of a tea party will make sure that you can enjoy this special occasion without worrying about whether or not you or your tea party outfits are breaking any rules.
 Make sure you are aware of what your host might be expecting, and you’ll be on your way to having a great time at tea.

 What Should I Wear to a Tea Party?